bitcoin-dev-project/bitcoiner-intro-to-rust/09_01_shared_references.md

 The reference will "borrow" the value and won't actually "own" the underlying data.
 This means that when the reference goes out of scope and is no longer in use, the heap data and its owner will still remain.

-We can create a reference by placing the `&` symbol in front and modifying the function argument type:
+We can create a reference by placing the `&` symbol in front of an identifier and modifying the function argument type:

 ```rust
 fn main() {